 A. Acceptable Control Laboratory

 Suppliers not participating in an approved round robin testing program shall submit a minimum of two samples of each type of material from regular production to the Central Laboratory in Ames.
 Complete sample identification and supplier test results for all specified tests must be submitted for each sample.
-A comparison of the Central Materials Office test results with the suppliers test results will be made.
+A comparison of the Central Construction & Materials Office test results with the suppliers test results will be made.

 B. Acceptable Quality Control Program

 The supplier shall submit an outline of the Quality Control Program showing testing frequencies, tests performed, and a typical test report to the Office of Construction & Materials.
 Submit annual updates to the Central Laboratory for both emulsions and binders.
 The QC plans may be combined into a single document.
 For asphalt binders, bi-weekly test results shall be submitted to the Pavement Management Engineer.